-Nonsustained ventricular tachycardia (ie, < 30 sec) and even sustained slow ventricular tachycardia (accelerated idioventricular rhythm) without hemodynamic instability do not usually require treatment in the first 24 to 48 h (see Figure: Broad QRS ventricular tachycardia.).
+Nonsustained ventricular tachycardia (ie, < 30 seconds) and even sustained slow ventricular tachycardia (accelerated idioventricular rhythm) without hemodynamic instability do not usually require treatment in the first 24 to 48 hours (see figure Broad QRS ventricular tachycardia).

-Polymorphic ventricular tachycardia, sustained (≥ 30 sec) monomorphic ventricular tachycardia, or any ventricular tachycardia with symptoms of instability (eg, heart failure, hypotension, chest pain) is treated with synchronized cardioversion.
 Ventricular tachycardia without hemodynamic instability may be treated with IV lidocaine, procainamide, or amiodarone.
-Some clinicians also treat complex ventricular arrhythmias with magnesium sulfate 2 g IV over 5 min whether or not serum magnesium level is low.
+Some clinicians also treat complex ventricular arrhythmias with magnesium sulfate 2 g IV over 5 minutes whether or not serum magnesium level is low.

 Ventricular tachycardia may occur months after myocardial infarction.
 Late ventricular tachycardia is more likely to occur in patients with transmural infarction and to be sustained.

-Ventricular fibrillation occurs in 5 to 12% of patients during the first 24 h after myocardial infarction, usually within 6 h ().
+Ventricular fibrillation occurs in 5 to 12% of patients during the first 24 hours after myocardial infarction, usually within 6 hours.
 Late ventricular fibrillation usually indicates continued or recurrent myocardial ischemia and, when accompanied by hemodynamic deterioration, is a poor prognostic sign.
 Ventricular fibrillation is treated with immediate unsynchronized cardioversion.

 Treatment depends on severity.
-For mild cases, a loop diuretic (eg, furosemide 20 to 40 mg IV once/day or bid) to reduce ventricular filling pressure is often sufficient.
-For severe cases, vasodilators (eg, IV nitroglycerin, nitroprusside) are often used to reduce preload and afterload; these drugs are effective acutely (eg, in acute pulmonary edema) and may be continued over 24 to 72 h as necessary.
-During treatment, pulmonary artery occlusion pressure may be measured via right heart (Swan-Ganz) catheterization, especially if the response to therapy is not as desired.
+For mild cases, a loop diuretic (eg, furosemide 20 to 40 mg IV once or twice a day) to reduce ventricular filling pressure is often sufficient.
+For severe cases, vasodilators (eg, IV nitroglycerin, nitroprusside) are often used to reduce preload and afterload; these drugs are effective acutely (eg, in acute pulmonary edema) and may be continued over 24 to 72 hours as necessary.
+During treatment, pulmonary artery occlusion pressure may be measured via right heart (pulmonary artery) catheterization, especially if the response to therapy is not as desired.

-ACE inhibitors are used as long as systolic BP remains > 100 mm Hg.
-A short-acting ACE inhibitor given in low doses (eg, captopril 3.125 to 6.25 mg po q 4 to 6 h, increasing doses as tolerated) is best for initial treatment.
-Once the maximum dose is reached (maximum for captopril, 50 mg tid), a longer-acting ACE inhibitor (eg, fosinopril, lisinopril, perindopril, ramipril) is substituted for the long-term.
-If the patient remains in New York Heart Association class II or worse (see Table: New York Heart Association (NYHA) Classification of Heart Failure), an aldosterone inhibitor (eg, eplerenone, spironolactone) should be added.
+ACE inhibitors are used as long as systolic blood pressure remains > 100 mm Hg.
+A short-acting ACE inhibitor given in low doses (eg, captopril 3.125 to 6.25 mg orally every 4 to 6 hours, increasing doses as tolerated) is best for initial treatment.
+Once the maximum dose is reached (maximum for captopril, 50 mg 3 times a day), a longer-acting ACE inhibitor (eg, fosinopril, lisinopril, perindopril, ramipril) is substituted for the long-term.
+If the patient remains in New York Heart Association class II or worse (see table New York Heart Association (NYHA) Classification of Heart Failure), an aldosterone inhibitor (eg, eplerenone, spironolactone) should be added.

 Functional papillary muscle insufficiency occurs in about 35% of patients during the first few hours of infarction.
 Papillary muscle ischemic dysfunction causes incomplete coaptation of the mitral valve leaflets, which is transient in most patients.
 But in some patients, papillary muscle or free wall scarring causes permanent mitral regurgitation.
 Functional papillary muscle insufficiency is characterized by an apical late systolic murmur and typically resolves without treatment.